 For most families looking to buy a home, a mortgage is needed to finance the balance after they’ve made their down payment.
 Besides the financial benefits of owning property with some equity, there are many tax advantages to home ownership, including deducting points on your mortgage.

 Buying a Home and Points

-In case you’re not familiar with the term, points (also known as loan origination fees or discount points) are basically an up-front payment from a borrower to get a specific rate from the lender.
+In case you’re not familiar with the term, points (also known as loan origination fees or discount points) are basically an upfront payment from a borrower to get a specific rate from the lender.
 One point is equal to 1% of mortgage loan.
-In some cases a borrower will pay more in points to get a lower interest rate over the life of the mortgage.
+In some cases, a borrower will pay more in points to get a lower interest rate over the life of the mortgage.

-If you buy a house and you plan on staying there for many, many years, then paying those points can be financially beneficial to you and your family over the life of that loan.
+If you buy a house and you plan on staying there for many years, then paying those points can be financially beneficial to you and your family over the life of that loan.
 Run the numbers to see how long it would take to break even by paying more points.
 If it’s longer than you intend to stay in the house, then you may be better off paying the slightly higher interest rate.

 When it comes to taxes, buying a house has some great benefits.
 For one thing, if you itemize your deductions, you can deduct the interest paid that year for your mortgage.
-Another bonus is generally you can deduct the points you paid in full for your home (primary residence), provided you meet the requirements as set out by the IRS.
+Another bonus is generally you can deduct the points you paid in full for the purchase of your home (primary residence), provided you meet the requirements as set out by the IRS.

 When I Refinance Can I Deduct the Points Upfront?

 Now, just two years later, we’re back looking at mortgages, this time to refinance our home because interest rates are even lower.
 Since we have equity in our home, refinancing has become a financially attractive option for us.

 When it comes to filing our taxes, it’s going to be a slightly different story.
 Unlike when we purchased our home and were able to deduct the points we paid upfront, with refinancing, the points we paid to refinance our mortgage are deducted over the term of the new loan.